mauriciojost/mauriciojost.github.io/_posts/2019-07-20-dump-your-jvm.markdown

 This is a ultra-short post on JVM debugging tools.
 Did you get an `OutOfMemoryError` and have no idea how to proceed?
 This post is for you.

-## An example
+## An example for memory analysis

 I'd like to start with a dummy application as example.
-We will make it run and analyse it.
+We will make it run and analyse its memory heap.
+With the tools I will introduce you can analyse many other indicators, but the procedure to get to that point hast the same initial steps.
+Once in the tool you can explore by yourself.

 This application simply will create a huge amount of `UUID` instances and keep them in memory for a while.
 If we analyse it correctly, we should see them somewhere in our memory heap.
+So let's get started.

 Put in `Main.scala` the following: